getodk/docs/shared-src/docs-tech-guide.rst

       - Details of work that still needs to be done.
       - Details of new work created or implied by this PR.
-      - Details of any unresolved errors or warnings, including detals of what you tried.
+      - Details of any unresolved errors or warnings, including details of what you tried.
       - Justification for any changes to :file:`requirements.txt`.
       - Details of any difficulties, questions, or concerns that came up while working on this issue.